 These aren’t the only apps likely to prove useful this holiday shopping season.
 While researching this post, I came across a whole bunch of retail apps that weren’t quite discount-y enough to make the Black Friday cut, but still clearly had utility for harried gift-getters.

-Like the Santa’s Bag app, courtesy of “handpicked holiday gifts” site Red Gift Road.
+Like the Santa’s Bag app, courtesy of Clay Pot Software.
 With intuitive budgeting and storage features, Santa’s Bag is one of the cleverest shopping management apps I’ve ever seen.
 If your holiday gift recipient list is long, and you have a compatible iOS device, check it out – it’s a big improvement over handwritten lists or boring Excel spreadsheets.

 What’s your favorite holiday shopping app?